ynput/OpenPype/website/docs/artist_hosts_nukestudio.md

 <div class="row markdown">
 <div class="col col--6 markdown">

-With Pype, you can use hiero as a starting point for creating project hierarchy in avalon and ftrack database (episodes, sequences, shots, folders etc.), publishing plates, reference quicktimes, audio and various soft effects that will be evailable later on for compositors and 3d artist to use.
+With OpenPype, you can use Hiero as a starting point for creating project hierarchy in avalon and ftrack database (episodes, sequences, shots, folders etc.), publishing plates, reference quicktimes, audio and various soft effects that will be evailable later on for compositors and 3D artist to use.

-There are two ways to `Publish` data and create shots in database from hiero.
-Use either context menu on right clicking selected clips or go to top `menu > Pype > Publish`.
+There are two ways to `Publish` data and create shots in database from Hiero.
+Use either context menu on right clicking selected clips or go to top `menu > OpenPype > Publish`.

 </div>
 <div class="col col--6 markdown">